Eureka Downs: Bankruptcy

 Attendance and revenue dropped sharply the next year due to competition from the new Wichita Greyhound Park in Wichita, The Woodlands (race track) in Kansas City, and larger horse racing venues in surrounding states.
 By the end of 1989, the track was $330,000 in debt.
 The track continued to struggle until July 1990, when the track filed for bankruptcy.
 At the time, average attendance had dropped to 723 people with an average wager of $42.00.

 The remainder of the 1990 season was cancelled and the track remained closed until 1992, when the Kansas Legislature revised the law allowing simulcast wagering at all Kansas horse tracks.
 A Horse Racing Benefit Fund was created to subsidize Eureka Downs, Rooks County, and Anthony Downs (race track), funded by a portion of the tax revenue from the larger tracks.
 In 1994, the track was reopened with an average attendance of 563 people wagering an average of $62.00 each, with a further subsidy of $340,680 from the Horse Racing Benefit Fund.

 After the Wichita Greyhound Park closed in 2007 and The Woodlands (race track) closed in 2008, the Horse Racing Benefit Fund quickly depleted and the subsidy to Eureka Downs ended.
 The track operated for two more years without parimutuel wagering, then closed in 2011.
 An auction was held later that year.

 Planned reopening

 Historical Horse Racing machines at the shuttered Wichita Greyhound Park are planned to open in September 2025, and 3% of total handle from the machines is earmarked for a live racing fund.
-Legislation was passed to resume live racing at Eureka Downs in 2024, but was vetoed by the Governor.
+Legislation was passed in 2024 to resume live racing at Eureka Downs, but the Governor vetoed it.

+Racing To Return To Kansas In 2026.

+The legislation has now been passed, and the horse will return in 2026.
+There will be 6 days of horse racing.
+Three percent of the historic machines' gross revenue will be devoted to horse racing, estimated at around $15 million.
+The racing will be held at Eureka Downs in Eureka, Kansas.